unicode-org/icu/docs/processes/release/tasks/healthy-code.md

 ## Test UCONFIG_NO_CONVERSION

+Note: Since ICU 73, this test has been included in the Github Actions Continuous Integration jobs.
+These instructions explain how to run the test manually.

 Make sure that the ICU4C common and i18n libraries build with UCONFIG_NO_CONVERSION set to 1.
 We cannot do this as part of "Test uconfig.h variations" because the test suites cannot be built like this, but the library